Melyyn/MultiStyleSelectorXL/README.md

 ## Multi Style Selector for SDXL 1.0
-Fork of https://github.com/ahgsql/StyleSelectorXL, with a quality of life change, replaced the radio button approach with checkboxes so you can select multiple styles at once.
+Fork of https://github.com/ahgsql/StyleSelectorXL, with a checkboxes instead of radio buttons, so you can select multiple styles at once.

 ### Installation